OscarP76/week13-ORM-Homework/README.md

 ## Summary
 This is an e-commerce backend project I created. <br>
 Using Insomnia to display route functionality. <br>
-Including a walkthrough video. <br>
+Enjoy walkthrough demonstration video. <br>

 ## Languages Used
 JavaScript <br>